 Health insurance can also offer access to specialist drugs and treatment that may not be available on the NHS or affordable to pay for directly.
 Its overarching aim is therefore to provide you with the comforts and reassurance you want from your initial consultation through to your aftercare.

 Whether you are worried about an experience someone you know has had or you want access to a specific hospital or quicker access to a specialist, there are a variety of health insurance products and policies to choose from which should help to meet your requirements.

 As with any insurance policy, it’s important to research your options carefully.
-Our health insurance comparison channel will help you to compare a range of policies, so you can assess how much each policy costs as well as what it covers, before you make a decision.
+When you compare health insurance on MoneySuperMarket.com, you’ll be able to review a range of policies to assess how much each policy costs as well as what it covers, before you make a decision.

 How does it work?

 Health insurance can take many different forms, but there are some common features throughout the market which help you identify what you could be covered for.

 We can help you find the product that is most appropriate for you from our panel of providers.

 Health insurance will cover you for the cost of receiving medical treatment, including scans and surgical procedures, when you are admitted to hospital as an In-patient or day-patient as standard.

 You can also get cover for radiotherapy and chemotherapy to treat cancer, and access to a GP or medical professional when needed.